-In addition to general ethics principles concerning the duties that should be observed by officials, the Ethics Act stipulates the establishment of a Cabinet Order (the Ethics Code) specifying the necessary matters to maintain ethics in consideration of general ethical principles, various reporting systems (rules for reporting) to secure transparency in dealings between officials and business operators, the establishment of The National Public Service Ethics Board (hereinafter referred to as the "Ethics Board") which is an organization in charge of matters concerning the maintenance of ethics pertaining to the duties of officials, and establishment of ethics supervisory officers (Administrative Vice-Ministers of the Cabinet office and each ministry, etc.) to administrative institutions.
+In addition to general ethics principles concerning the duties that should be observed by officials, the Ethics Act stipulates the establishment of a Cabinet Order (the Ethics Code) specifying the necessary matters to maintain ethics in consideration of general ethical principles, various reporting systems (rules for reporting) to secure transparency in dealings between officials and business operators, the establishment of The National Public Service Ethics Board (hereinafter referred to as the "Ethics Board") which is an organization in charge of matters concerning the maintenance of ethics pertaining to the duties of officials, and establishment of ethics supervisory officers (Administrative Vice-Ministers of the Cabinet Office and each ministry, etc.) to administrative institutions.

-Furthermore, along with the general standards of ethical conduct in consideration of general ethics principles of the Ethics Act, the Ethics Code clearly sets the scope of conduct of the people who have interests at stake regarding the duties of officials, including those seeking permission and authorization and those who obtain subsidies as interest parties, and stipulates "Code of Conduct" of prohibitions and restrictions on conduct, such as receiving gifts and accepting entertainment from the interested parties that might cause public suspicion or distrust.
+Furthermore, along with the general standards of ethical conduct in consideration of the general ethics principles of the Ethics Act, the Ethics Code clearly sets the scope of the people who have interests in the duties of officials, including those seeking permission and authorization and those who obtain subsidies as interested parties, and stipulates "Code of Conduct" of prohibitions and restrictions on conduct, such as receiving gifts and accepting entertainment from interested parties that might cause public suspicion or distrust.

 The Ethics Board was established within the NPA under the National Public Service Act and the Ethics Act.
-The Ethics Board is composed of a president and four board members, and under the purpose of the Ethics Act, which is to ensure citizen's trust in the public service, takes charge of business concerning the maintenance of ethics in the public service, including the submission of opinions concerning the establishment, revision or abolition of the Ethics Code, inspection of various reports, implementation of investigation and disciplinary procedures in cases of suspected violation of the Ethics Act and the Ethics Code, and approval of disciplinary actions.
-The Ethics Board has a secretariat to carry out its administrative affairs.
-The operations of the Ethics Board require its resolution.
-In FY2017, the Ethics Board was held 23 times, and it has been held a total of 457 times since its foundation.
+The Ethics Board is composed of a president and four board members, and under the purpose of the Ethics Act, which is to ensure citizen's trust in the public service, takes charge of business concerning the maintenance of ethics pertaining to the duties of officials, including the submission of opinions concerning the establishment, revision or abolition of the Ethics Code, inspection of various reports, implementation of investigation and disciplinary procedures in cases of suspected violation of the Ethics Act and the Ethics Code, and approval of disciplinary actions.
+Specifically, the Ethics Board ensures the proper operation of the Ethics Act and the Ethics Code.
+In addition, the board implements various measures to maintain ethics pertaining to the duties of officials highlighting the three main goals, i.e. "Cultivation of Employees' Ethics Awareness", "Creation of an Ethical Organization Environment" and "Strict and Expeditious Actions towards Violations of the Ethics Board require its resolution.
+In FY2018, the Ethics Board held 24 meetings, and it has held a total of 481 meetings since its foundation.

-Based on the Ethics Act, the Ethics Supervisory Officers are posted at each ministry and each agency engaged in administrative execution and are responsible for maintaining ethics pertaining to the duties of personnel in their ministries, etc. together with the heads of ministries and agencies, in cooperation with the Ethics Board.
+Based on the Ethics Act, the Ethics Supervisory Officers are posted at each ministry and each agency engaged in administrative execution and are responsible for maintaining ethics pertaining to the duties of personnel in their organizations together with the heads of ministries and agencies, in cooperation with the Ethics Board.